notnews/unreadable_news/README.md

 # Readable News: Readability of News Over Time

 Has the news become more readable over time?
-We use the [NYT Corpus](https://github.com/notnews/nytimes-corpus-extractor) and the [Top 10!
-News Corpus](https://github.com/notnews/top10) to assess how the complexity of news articles has evolved over time.
+We use the [NYT Corpus](https://github.com/notnews/nytimes-corpus-extractor) as our main data source to assess how the complexity of news articles has evolved over time.
+We supplement this data using (i) [CNN transcripts](https://github.com/notnews/cnn_transcripts), (ii) [NPR transcripts](https://github.com/zcgzcgzcg1/MediaSum/tree/main/data), and (iii) [MSNBC transcripts](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FUPJDE1).

-We use the [Python package textstat](https://pypi.org/project/textstat/) to estimate where each article lies on the Flesch Reading Ease scale, Flesch-Kincaid Grade Level Scale, The Fog Scale, and the SMOG scale, along with the number of words, and such.
+We use the [Python package py-readability-metrics](https://pypi.org/project/py-readability-metrics/) to estimate where each article lies on the Flesch Reading Ease scale, Flesch-Kincaid Grade Level Scale, The Fog Scale, and the SMOG scale, along with the number of words, and such.
+We also use the [Python package LexicalRichness](https://pypi.org/project/lexicalrichness/) to estimate lexical richness.

+### NYT is least readable

+Overall, we find NYT the most ~~highbrow~~ rarefied in taste out of the four news outlets.
+NTY has the lowest readability score, with articles requiring higher language competency.
+On the other hand, NYT also has a higher usage of unique terms (possibly more jargon).
+Even so, the readability of NYT articles has increased while the other three news outlets (CNN, NPR, MSNBC) have either remained mostly the same or decreased over time.
+Hence, the trend in NYT's readability suggests they feel the competition from alternative news sources, both traditional and untraditional.
+Our findings suggest NYT is threading the line to increase accessibility while maintaining its key demographic of college-educated Americans.

-### Data coverage
+### Data and coverage

 NYT article data is available for 1987&ndash;2007 (21 years):

 <p align="center"><img width="60%" src="figs/data_coverage/nyt_monthyear.png"></p>

-At a finer resolution, we can see that our data coverage is fattest on Sundays.
+At a finer resolution, we can see that the Sunday newspaper has more articles than the weekday editions, and increasingly so.
 Below is a plot for two full years of NYT data coverage:

 <p align="center"><img width="60%" src="figs/data_coverage/nyt_dowmonth_1987.png"></p>